steamtricks/steamtricks/README.md

 # more details

-Visit the [Steamtricks wiki](https://github.com/steamtricks/steamtricks/wiki) for more details including how to try out nightly builds.
+Visit the [Steamtricks wiki](https://github.com/steamtricks/steamtricks/wiki) for more details including how to install the nightly builds package.